sanity-io/sanity-template-nextjs-clean/README.md

 8. (Optional) Set up a custom domain in the Vercel dashboard.

-9. Now you can add your App's domain to the list of CORS orgins in your Sanity Manage console, under the `🔌 API` tab.
+9. Now you can add your App's domain to the list of CORS origins in your Sanity Manage console, under the `🔌 API` tab.

 For subsequent deployments, simply push changes to your Git repository.
 Vercel will automatically rebuild and redeploy your app.

 > [!TIP]
 > You can also use the Vercel CLI for deployment.
 Install it globally with `npm i -g vercel`, then run `vercel` in your nextjs-app directory and follow the prompts.
+> [!NOTE]
+> You may need to disable or configure "Protection Bypass for Automation" in your Vercel settings to get Presentation to work in your Sanity Studio.

 ## Next steps